Gutenborg/Solar-System-Animation/README.md

 # Solar-System-Animation
 A JavaScript animated model of our solar system using GSAP, React, and TypeScript.
+This was done as part of me learning more about how to do animations using the GSAP library.

 ## Using Localhost